-Terms of the MacBook Protection Plan
+Terms of the MacBook Air Agreement

-Terms and conditions that apply to the MacBook Air Protection Plan are as follows:
+Terms and conditions that apply to the use of the MacBook Air under the Protection Plan Coverage are as follows:

-- For students in grades 6-12, parents may pay \$50 to insure the first MacBook and \$25 for each additional protection plan for siblings in grades 6-12. - For students in grades 4 and 5, parents may pay \$25 for an annual protection plan. - The administration can set-up a payment plan where the student/parent/guardian can pay fees in monthly installments. - The MacBook Air Protection Plan covers parts and repair for system-related issues or failures occurring from normal use.
-It does not cover intentional damage or damage associated with misuse of the MacBook Air, protective cover or charger. - The MacBook Air Protection Plan covers one accidental breakage per school year. - In the event of an accident that results in the total loss of the MacBook Air, the Protection Plan would cover one device replacement in a school year.
+- For students in grades 6-12, parents may pay \$50 for a recommended non-refundable annual protection plan for their student's MacBook Air.
+For students in grades 4 and 5, parents may pay \$25 for an annual protection plan.
+You must make the decision to opt for or not opt for this protection plan prior to your student taking possession of the property. - The administration can set-up a payment plan where the student/parent/guardian can pay fees through a payment schedule. - The MacBook Air Protection Plan covers parts and repair for system-related issues or failures occurring from normal use.
+It does not cover intentional damage or damage associated with misuse of the MacBook Air or any accessories provided by the district. - The Protection Plan covers one accidentally broken screen in a school year. - In the event of an accident that results in the total loss of the MacBook Air, the Protection Plan would cover one device replacement in a school year.